-The Department of Biological Sciences offers a general Master's degree, as well as several other options within the degree.
+The UMass Lowell Department of Biological Sciences offers a general master's degree, as well as several other options within the degree.

 The Master of Science in Biological Sciences, and the Master of Science in Biological Sciences - Biotechnology Option provide the advanced study and training necessary to conduct independent research at a professional level and to be successful in today's competitive academic and industrial research markets.
 Students in the program will be encouraged to explore quantitative approaches to the solution of problems in the basic and applied biological sciences.
 Depending on their career goals, students may choose either research or course work options within the Department, or from the interdisciplinary Biotechnology option.
 All candidates for the master's degree are expected to demonstrate sufficient knowledge and skills to pursue independent and creative research activities.

 Applications for the Master of Science, including the Biotechnology and Education, Communication and Outreach Options, are considered twice per year, with deadlines for receipt of applications of October 15 and January 10 for the following Spring and Fall semesters, respectively.